SimplyProgrammer/Lightweight-config.zsh/README.md

 * And more...
 <be>

-"Silent" fork of https://git.sr.ht/~ashie/config.zsh (it does not support forks)
+"Silent" fork of https://git.sr.ht/~ashie/config.zsh or https://codeberg.org/ashie/config.zsh (neither of those can be forked to GitHub but all props to them...)
 <be>

 ## Additional features: